xebia-functional/fetch/docs/src/jekyll/docs.md

 def getUser(id: UserId): Fetch[User] = Fetch(id) // or, more explicitly: Fetch(id)(UserSource)
 ```

-## Declaring and running a fetch
+## Creating and running a fetch

-We are now ready to declare and run fetches.
-Note the distinction between Fetch declaration and execution.
+We are now ready to creating and run fetches.
+Note the distinction between Fetch creation and execution.
 When we are creating and combinining `Fetch` values, we are just constructing a recipe of our data
 dependencies.
 A `Fetch` is just a value, and in order to get something out of it, we must execute it.
 We can execute a `Fetch` value as many times as we want, even to different target monads, since it is just